stephband/slide-show/README.md

 # slide-show
-Slideshow/carousel implemented as a standalone &lt;slide-show> custom element
+Slideshow/carousel implemented as a standalone `<slide-show>` custom element